tetra-code/cse_y2_notes/Q1/BDP/week7.md

 A DFG consists of:
 - **Data Source**: operartion without input ports.
 A dataflow graph must have at least one data source
 - **Data Sink**: operation without output ports.
-A dataflow graph must have at least one data source
+A dataflow graph must have at least one data sink

 A sink cannot be a source: this means that 2 Flink computations cannot exchange data directly.